-- Feb 27 1965 Vietnam War: United States assails North Vietnamese "aggression" " The U.S. State Department releases a 14,000-word report entitled "Aggression from the North-The Record of North Vietnam's Campaign to Conquer South Vietnam."
+- Feb 27 1965 Vietnam War: United States Assails North Vietnamese "Aggression" " The U.S. State Department releases a 14,000-word report entitled "Aggression from the North-The Record of North Vietnam's Campaign to Conquer South Vietnam."
 Citing "massive evidence," including testimony of North Vietnamese soldiers who had defected or been captured in South Vietnam, the document claimed that nearly 20,000 Viet Cong military and technical personnel had entered South Vietnam through the "infiltration pipeline" from the North.
 The report maintained that the infiltrators remained under military command from Hanoi.
 The Johnson administration was making the case that the war in Vietnam was not an internal insurgency, but rather an invasion of South Vietnam by North Vietnamese forces.
-This approach was a calculated ploy by President Lyndon Johnson, who realized that he would have a hard time convincing the American public that the United States should get involved in a civil war-acting to stop the spread of communism by invading North Vietnamese would provide a much better justification for increased U.S. involvement in the conflict. - Feb 27 1968 Vietnam War: CBS news anchor Walter Cronkite delivers a scathing editorial on America's chances of winning the Vietnam War - Feb 27 1969 Vietnam War: Communist offensive continues " Communist forces shell 30 military installations and nine towns in South Vietnam, in what becomes known as the "Post-Tet Offensive."
-U.S. sources in Saigon put American losses in this latest offensive at between 250 and 300, compared with enemy casualties totaling 5,300.
-South Vietnamese officials report 200 civilians killed and 12,700 made homeless. - Feb 27 1972 Cold War: "Shanghai Communique" issued " As the concluding act of President Richard Nixon's historic visit to communist China, the president and Chinese Premier Zhou Enlai issue a joint statement summarizing their agreements (and disagreements) of the past week.
-The "Shanghai Communique" set into motion the slow process of the normalization of relations between the two former Cold War enemies.
+This approach was a calculated ploy by President Lyndon Johnson, who realized that he would have a hard time convincing the American public that the United States should get involved in a civil war-acting to stop the spread of communism by invading North Vietnamese would provide a much better justification for increased U.S. involvement in the conflict. - Feb 27 1968 Vietnam War: Cronkite's Vietnam Commentary " CBS news anchor Walter Cronkite delivers a scathing editorial that changed America's perception of the Vietnam War: